2022 New England Patriots season: Week 7: vs. Chicago Bears

 This was the first time in 22 years the Pats lost to the Bears, and their first-ever home loss to them in franchise history.
 The Bears rushed for 243 yards in the victory.

 Week 8: at New York Jets

 This win not only marks their 13th straight against the Jets in this rivalry, but also was Bill Belichick's 325th career win, surpassing George Halas for second place in total career wins by a head coach, including the playoffs.

 Week 9: vs. Indianapolis Colts

 With the win (their second straight this season), the Pats won their seventh straight home meeting against the Colts, and are now above .500 for the first time this season.

 Week 11: vs. New York Jets

 This win, thanks to a punt return TD with five seconds left in the game, marks the third straight for this season and the 14th straight against the Jets in this rivalry.
+"Diamonds" by Rihanna was playing after Marcus Jones scored the game-winning punt return touchdown.
+This would be New England's last three or longer game win streak until 2025.